Reviewing my first Symfony2 project

 After changing the /app/config/parameters.ini file, creating the database

-and running php app/console doctrine:schema:update --force, the project is
+and running php app/console doctrine:schema:update --force

 available in my local development environment.
 The Apache and PHP config that I